fmatter/pyradigms/README.md

 | SG | sækə | sɛjʃ | sɛjtː
 | PL | sækə | sækətː | sækə

-In the `.csv` file, The first layer of the three-dimensional hash is represented in the `z` dimension, i.e. paradigm tables stacked vertically, the second layer is represented in the `y` axis of the individual tables, and the third layer is represented in the `x` axis.
+In the `.csv` file, the first layer of the three-dimensional hash is represented in the `z` dimension, i.e. paradigm tables stacked vertically, the second layer is represented in the `y` axis of the individual tables, and the third layer is represented in the `x` axis.